iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/visualize-and-compare.md

 ![](https://static.iterative.ai/img/studio/plots.png)

-### Real-time (live) plots
+### Live (real-time) plots

-For the experiments that you submit from Iterative Studio, you can [send real-time updates to your metrics plots][live-metrics] by using [DVCLive].
-The number of recent updates to the real-time metrics and plots are displayed in the `Live` icon as shown [here](/doc/studio/user-guide/projects-and-experiments/explore-ml-experiments#git-history-and-live-metrics).
+For the experiments that you submit from Iterative Studio, you can [send live updates to your metrics plots][live-metrics] by using [DVCLive].
+The number of recent updates to the live metrics and plots are displayed in the `Live` icon as shown [here](/doc/studio/user-guide/projects-and-experiments/explore-ml-experiments#git-history-and-live-metrics).

 Live plots are also shown in the plots pane, just like all other plots.